-The 2009 Corolla XRS uses a Camry engine instead of the Celica engine (since the Celica has moved on), providing much more power at peak revs but also greater responsiveness right off the line, and an end to most of those “where’d the power go?” situations.
-While the interior looks almost identical to a standard Corolla, there are some differences, including a slightly different gauge cluster appearance (see our XLE review to compare them) and the aforementioned extra-bolstered seats, which help to keep the driver in place during hard turns.
+The 2009 Corolla XRS uses a Camry engine instead, since the Celica has moved on; it provides more power both at peak revs and also right off the line, and an end to most of those “where’d the power go?” situations.
+Inside, the XRS looks like a standard Corolla, with a slightly different gauge cluster appearance (see our XLE review to compare them) and extra-bolstered seats to keep the driver in place during hard turns.

 With the Camry engine, the Corolla feels much more confident at launch, and less “small-car” like; the XRS, when equipped with an automatic, has five speeds rather than the Corolla XLE’s four, which also helps.
 Driving around town, the Corolla generally felt strong and confident, and when it came to normal stoplight acceleration, the powertrain had a big-car feel unusual in cars of the class.

-Unfortunately, we found that the automatic’s tuning was not as good as we expected, and it often refused to kick down, denying us much of the extra power the XRS has.
+The automatic often refused to kick down, denying us much of the extra power the XRS has.
 This might not have been a big deal, except that the powerplant was not especially vigorous until around 4,000 rpm; between 3,500 and 4,000 rpm, power increased rapidly, as though the Corolla XRS was turbocharged and just hitting boost.
 The extra power felt good when we could get to it, but the transmission interfered.
-We do suspect that by 2010 this issue will have been addressed; and of course the manual transmission bypasses the automatic nicely.
-Despite the engine’s rev-biased power curve, fast takeoffs were easy - perhaps due to the five-speed’s low first gear.
+Despite the engine’s rev-biased power curve, fast takeoffs were easy.

 Another way to get around the unresponsive automatic is simply to use the sequential shifting feature, though it also has some quirks.
 First, every time we shifted into sequential, it reported that it was in fourth gear, even if we were stopped; driving from that point, the transmission shifted from first to second to third, as though we had left it in Drive.
 If we went down to first or second, it would follow us; but whenever we plunked it into S, it insisted we were in fourth gear (the PRNDL changed from D to 4).
 This might have been intentional, but it was still weird...not unlike manual shifting a car with an automatic.
 The control layout made sense, though — it was easy to pull down from Park to Drive; then getting into S required a quick bump the left, and going up and down the gears was a matter of pushing (up) and pulling (down), the most intuitive way to do it.
 When we used this system according to its own rules, it greatly boosted power — especially since, even when floored, the standard automatic programming sometimes shifted surprisingly early.